10 Items A Southern Girl Needs In Her Closet

 Southerners have long embraced lace's country cousin, eyelet, which was once prized as a way to show off made-by-hand openwork details.
 We recommend wearing all summer long.

-You might be surprised at how incredibly versatile wide-legged linen pants can be.
+You might be surprised at how incredibly versatile linen separates can be.
 They run the gamut of formality—easily transitioning from casual bottoms with sandals and summer knits to polished formal wear with heels and sparkling accessories.

 10. A Family Heirloom